gvwilson/thirdbit/src/fiction/iffy/outline.md

         -   Willing to sacrifice everything and everyone to change the past.
     -   Modified for colonizing Mars (genetic tweaks and embedded tech) but never got into space.
     -   Much older than he first seems, with three toolboxes full of wonders.
--   Ignacio the Ecologist (ally): a "wise fool".
+-   Edson the Ecologist (ally): a "wise fool".
     -   Character arc: finally chooses a life with Aunt Naggie over his guilt-inspired duty.
     -   Feels guilty about not protecting Iffy's clone parents years ago.
     -   Tracked down Aunt Naggie in order to get medicine to Iffy, then fell in love.